License Examiner Interview Questions

 Question: What is your opinion of the reports you have to prepare in this role?
 Is there one thing you think could improve this task?

 Explanation: Administrative tasks, including filling out reports, is a part of most professions.
 That is not a part that most people enjoy.
 You should be able to address this, indicating that while you may not be a fan of paperwork, you still make an effort to be diligent about the way you complete administrative tasks.

 Explanation: Being fair and unbiased and conducting driving tests the same way each time is an important aspect of this job.
-You should be able to describe how you go about ensuring that all the driving tests are conducted consistently, with only minor differences based on the type of driver, the type of vehicle, and the road conditions of the time of the test.
+You should be able to describe how you go about ensuring that all the driving tests are conducted consistently with only minor differences based on the type of driver, the type of vehicle, and the road conditions at the time of the test.